bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-100-111.rst

 URL changes
 ***********

-We now give more weight to the security context and manage all resources under the security context.
+We now emphasize the security context and manage all resources under the security context.
-All URLs receive the name of the security context as a prefix, e.g. `/{securityContext}/{myApp}/*`.
+We add the name of the security context as a prefix to all URLs, e.g., `/{securityContext}/{myApp}/*`.

 By default, the `default` security context is made available under root: `/{myApp}/*`